dfr001/Bots-and-Mods/README.md

 Code written to create bots for Discord, mods for games, etc. Personal projects that are all executable while remaining works in progress.

 ## Discord Bot
-`magic_conch_bot.py` contains code for a work in progress Discord bot that either has simple response to a text command or outputs trivia questions from a local file.
+`magic_conch_bot.py` contains code for a work in progress Discord bot that either has a simple response to a text command or outputs trivia questions from a local file.

 ## Mods
 ### _Legendary: A Marvel Deck Building Game_